scottrlarson/profession/content/memorials/memorial-my-home-computer-gaming-biography.md

 +++

-I am a computer hardware and software troubleshooter.
-Since I was a kid I have been tinkering with computers.
-Currently, I run my own computer repair service and for over 20 years providing technical assistance to home users and very small businesses.
-This biography is my personal take on the Home Computer's evolution which brought about the computer revolution we see today.
-This two part series is written for people that have an interest in the historical aspects of computer technology from someone who was in the scene in the eighties and nineties.
-I take a philosophical approach to how technology has impacted the world from a sociological perspective and how it's evolving the way we related each-other.
-This article is part biographical and part philosophical.
+Computers and tinkering has been my forte since I was a kid.
+Today I am a computer hardware and software troubleshooter.
+I run my own computer repair service and for over 20 years I have been providing technical assistance to home users and very small businesses.

+This biography is my personal take on the evolution of the Home Computer.
+A Home Computer is one of the first computers that were designed for the home which eventually created the [technology revolution](https://en.wikipedia.org/wiki/Technological_revolution) we see today.

+This piece is for people that have an interest in a personal account on aspects of computer technology from a self-educated, non-academic perspective from a kid who was involved in the computer hacking scene in the eighties and nineties.
+Instead of becoming a programmer, I chose to explore the many aspects of computer technology.
+Field specialization has strengths, but it also has weaknesses.

+This quote from Motoko Kusanagi (Ghost in the Shell (1995)) says it all:

+> “If we all reacted the same way, we'd be predictable, and there's always more than one way to view a situation...It's simple: overspecialize, and you breed in weakness.
+It's slow death.”

+I take a philosophical approach to how technology is impacting the world from a sociological perspective.
+I also touch on how technology is evolving and how this evolution impacts the way we relate each-other.
+I did not go to school to learn this stuff, its all been hands-on, from a personal exploratory approach.
+Today, most of what is taught in schools is limited and theoretical, and in my view, we need more practical learning.
+The theoretical, controlled environment approach to learning is killing us as a species.

+The birth of this biography started out with the intention of leaving something behind about my life and my younger years for my family.
+But I realized that maybe I have something to say to a larger audience.
+Being free to explore my world from my own interests and not being pinned down (at least to a larger extent) by societal conditioning created this gap in my life that has allowed me to see the world in a slightly different way then you might be accustom to.
+Its part biographical, part techie, and part philosophical.
 My hope is to share my experiences with others who are interested in computer history, but also to inspire people to look closely at systems of control that show up in our every day life that attempt to take away our individual value.
 With knowledge comes responsibility.
 You have been warned.

 My first experience with computers started in the early 1980's on one of the first home computers, the Texas Instruments TI-99/4A.
 I was about 12 years old.
 Relatively expensive, but affordable to average person, Home Computers ranged around a thousand dollars in value.